open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-winston/README.md

 Log sending can be disabled with the `disableLogSending: true` option.

-### Using OpenTelemetryWinstonTransport without instrumentation
+### Using OpenTelemetry Winston Transport without instrumentation

 This package exports the Winston transport class that is used to send records to the OpenTelemetry Logs SDK.
 It can be used directly when configuring a Winston logger